yycunc/FIREcaller/README.md

 #### Hi-C input file

 As default, The Hi-C input file *file.list* is defined according to the naming convention of the NxN matrices.
-The HiC Input files need to be sample and chromosome-specific NxN contact frequency matrix with no row name and no column name.The files for the contact matrices must have the naming convention "\${prefix}\_chr\${number}.gz".
-For .hic and .cool files, it should be \${sample}.cool or \${sample}.hic.
+The HiC Input files need to be sample and chromosome-specific NxN contact frequency matrix with no row name and no column name.The files for the contact matrices must have the naming convention "{prefix}\_chr{number}.gz".
+For .hic and .cool files, it should be {sample}.cool or {sample}.hic.
 For .hic files, juicer is required and needs to be downloaded first.

 ```{r define the prefix.list according to the naming convention of the NxN matrices, warning=FALSE}
 file.list <- paste0('Hippo_chr', 1:22, '.gz')